Practicing Tolerance In Your Relationship

 How easy is it to say something nasty when you are agitated or tired?
-I think rather easy.
-The tongue tends to slip foul language when we are tired, over worked, stressed, or irritable.
+I think rather easily.
+The tongue tends to slip foul language when we are tired, overworked, stressed, or irritable.

-When working with couple’s, I find that each partner has a tolerance level.
+When working with couple’s in my counseling practice, I find that each partner has a tolerance level.
 Imagine that you are a character in a video game.
 The more energy that you have, the stronger off you are.
 The less energy you have, the weaker you are.

 In relationships, we need to do our best to monitor our individual level of tolerance in order to be our best self for our partner.
 When life gets in the way or work becomes the main priority, the tolerance meter is impacted.
 You may find yourself low on the meter, meaning that you feel tired or irritable and are more likely to behave negatively.

 Below is a simple and clear way to understand the tolerance meter.

 - Meter has two levels.

 - Low: This level means that you have the low tolerance for your partner.
 You may find yourself easily agitated or provoked by little things.
 You may find that the relationship is consumed with conflict and arguments.

 - High: This level means that you have the high tolerance for your partner.
 You are able to think and process the conflict.
 You are able to hold back hurt statements and practice empathy or understanding.